TABLE OF CONTENTS

 While VFLs work well for exposed lengths of fiber by illuminating bad connections and breaks, they are not very helpful for long cable runs, when the cable is not visible or accessible, or when the laser light can’t penetrate the jacket.
 Optical Time Domain Reflectometers (OTDR) provide graphical data and analysis along the entire length of a cable, but they can be expensive and require more time and skill to operate.
 When it comes to troubleshooting, optical fault finders fill the gap between a VFL and an OTDR.

-Optical fault finders such as Fluke Networks’ Fiber OneShot PRO quickly and efficiently measure length and identify high loss events and breaks on singlemode up to 23,000 meters (15 miles).
-Fluke Networks’ Fiber QuickMap performs the same functions on multimode up to 1,500 meters (4,921 feet).
-Very simple to use, these single-ended optical fault finders use technology similar to an OTDR, sending a laser light pulse through the fiber and measuring the power and timing of light reflected from high loss connections and splices, and from the end of the fiber.
+Optical fault finders such as Fluke Networks’ Fiber QuickMap quickly and efficiently measure length and identify high loss events and breaks on multimode up to 1,500 meters (4,921 feet).
+Very simple to use, this single-ended optical fault finder uses technology similar to an OTDR, sending a laser light pulse through the fiber and measuring the power and timing of light reflected from high loss connections and splices, and from the end of the fiber.
 They are ideal for measuring high-loss splices, connections and breaks in a fiber link, as well as the overall length of the link.
-These fault finders also detect live optical signals before testing.
+The QuickMap also detects live optical signals before testing.

 Being able to measure the length of the fiber quickly makes this a very useful tool.
 If you're testing a 3 kilometer fiber and the tool reports a length of 1.2 km, then you know it's broken.
 It's also extremely handy for finding MPO connections where both are unintentionally unpinned - this is a common problem which will result in a complete connection failure.
 This problem can be especially hard to find in patch panels where you can't easily or safely stare into the port to see if the pin is there or not.